iPlumb3r/KeQuarks/Features_x_Paradigms.md

 How paradigms deals with killer-features ?
 -

-This table allow to show if given <a href="https://github.com/iPlumb3r/KeQuarks/tree/master/Features">Features</a> is provided or not by a given <a href="https://github.com/iPlumb3r/KeQuarks/tree/master/Paradigms">Paradigms</a> :
+This table allows to show if given <a href="https://github.com/iPlumb3r/KeQuarks/tree/master/Features">Features</a> is provided or not by a given <a href="https://github.com/iPlumb3r/KeQuarks/tree/master/Paradigms">Paradigms</a> :
 * YES (Native) : The Feature is here "by design"
 * MUH (Not Native) : The Feature is possible "by circumvent"
 * NO : The Feature is NOT avaible